 Discussion

-In this article we described a framework that we developed to help us implement ready4 - a MOSHEM in youth mental health.
-We outlined framework standards for an accountable, reusable and updatable MOSHEM and described the modelling toolkit we created for applying those standards to the development and use of the ready4 MOSHEM.
-We also provided an overview of an initial set of MOSHEM modules developed with the framework to implement a utility mapping study.
+In this article we described a framework that we developed to help us implement ready4 - a MOSCEM in youth mental health.
+We outlined framework standards for an accountable, reusable and updatable MOSCEM and described the modelling toolkit we created for applying those standards to the development and use of the ready4 MOSCEM.
+We also provided an overview of an initial set of MOSCEM modules developed with the framework to implement a utility mapping study.
 We reviewed the modules, datasets and analyses generated by that study against framework standards.
-The work we have described has potential implications for the development of the ready4 MOSHEM and for health economic modelling in mental health.
+The work we have described has potential implications for the development of the ready4 MOSCEM and for health economic modelling in mental health.
 A number of issues have more general relevance to health economic modellers and funders of health economic research.

 Implications for implementing ready4